TrevorBuchanan/AgAIDResearch/ProjectNotes.md

  - IoT: Internet of Things

 ### Models' Results Notes:
+NOTE: For quick reference, the best winter wheat model is model 14 which was trained on dataset 8, and the best spring wheat model is model 1 which was trained on dataset 1.

 **Saved data sets 1: Trained on raw training data**
 Number of testing sets: 6, Number of training sets: 24